onosson/UM_Discussion_Group/README.md

 # Agenda: March 2

 For March 2nd we will be looking at building a website in R Markdown.
-I'm planning to show you how to connect RStudio with <https://pages.github.com/> where your site can be hosted (for free) if you choose to do so, so it would be helpful if everyone can set up a GitHub account beforehand just to get that out of the way - just go to <http://github.com> and create an account.
+I'm planning to show you how to use <https://pages.github.com/> where your site can be hosted for free, so it would be helpful if everyone can set up a GitHub account beforehand just to get that out of the way - just go to <http://github.com> and create an account.

 ---